esgn/pgtuned/README.md

 ### Using PGTuned images directly from Docker hub

-This project builds a small number of versions of the PGTuned image and deploy them to [Docker Hub](https://hub.docker.com/r/esgn/pgtuned) using the following tags :
+This project builds a number of versions of the PGTuned image and deploy them to [Docker Hub](https://hub.docker.com/r/esgn/pgtuned) using the following tags :
-* `latest` corresponds to PostgreSQL 14
+* `latest` corresponds to PostgreSQL 15
-* `postgis-latest` corresponds to PostgreSQL 14 and PostGIS 3
+* `postgis-latest` corresponds to PostgreSQL 15 and PostGIS 3
 * `POSTGRES_VERSION` corresponds to a specific PostgreSQL image version (e.g. 12) without PostGIS
 * `POSTGRES_VERSION-POSTGIS_VERSION` corresponds to a specific PostgreSQL image version including a specific PostGIS version (e.g. 12-3)